 The reality is that most attorneys and law firms bill by the hour for divorce and family law matters.
 The reason is based on the unpredictability of these types of cases.
 As we talked about in the blog entry about how long a case may take, the reality is an attorney has little ability to forecast the future in an initial meeting with a potential client.

 Some cases can settle quickly and easily.
 In these cases, the case will not take long.
 This results in the attorney and the law firm staff spending less time on the case.
 And, for this reason, the case can ultimately be on the lower end of the spectrum.

-There are also the middle of the road cases where cooler heads ultimately prevail.
+There is also the middle of the road cases where cooler heads ultimately prevail.
 In these cases, the parties cannot settle quickly and easily.
 It might require multiple court dates before a settlement can be reached.
-It might require discovery taking place like interrogatories, requests for production, subpoenas and depositions.
+It might require discovery taking place like interrogatories, requests for production, subpoenas, and depositions.
 But, ultimately, the parties settle even if on the courthouse steps.
 In these cases, the cost can be somewhere in the middle.

 Some additional factors that can come into play are as follows:

 - In some cases, the client might call or e-mail their attorney frequently.
 In other cases, the client might not desire or want ultra-frequent communication.
 The reality is that based on the needs of the client and the case, this can cause the ultimate cost to vary.

 - In some cases, the client may provide information to the attorney quickly and expeditiously upon request.
 In other instances, the attorney may have to follow-up frequently with the client to get what they need to prepare the case.
 This is another factor that can cause the cost to vary.